top of page

 Life as a Teenage Military Brat

 James D. Campbell, III resumed high school at Leilehua High School near where his father was stationed: Wheeler Army Airfield.
-At a young age, he was fascinated with airplanes.
-While being near the airfield, he was able to recognize the "difference in engine and propeller sounds" from all types of planes that flew around him.
-He even built his first gas powered model that was an A.J.
+From a young age, he was fascinated with airplanes.
+Living near the airfield, he learned to recognize the "difference in engine and propeller sounds" from all types of planes that flew around him.
+He even built his first gas powered model, an A.J.
 Walker "FIREBALL".
 He was fortunate to be part of a model airplane club for young and old members near the Wheeler airfield.

 "During the summer of 1941 there were several aerobatic events which took place at Wheeler Field.
 One of our dashing young pilots decided to show off his flying skills by flying through one of the hangars along hangar row!
 The punishment must have been impressive but not published.
 After the pilots had gotten familiar with the performance of the new P-40s, they decided to stage a comparative performance demonstration.
 A Boeing P-26, a Curtiss-Wright P-36, and a Curtiss-Wright P-40 were lined up at the western end of the field and at a signal the three started their takeoff roll.
 The P-26 very quickly left the ground and climbed at a steep angle.
 The P-36 left the ground a few yards further down the field and climbed at a shallower angle.
 The P-40 left the ground halfway down the field and climbed at a very shallow angle.
 So much for the new technology!
 Shortly after that demonstration, it was told that Lt.
 George Welch made the suggestion that with a “P-26 and a broom” he could sweep any German Messerschmit fighter out of the sky.
 Based on his record several months later against the Japanese Air Force, he might have been capable of doing it!"